 Customer Satisfaction Survey

-BART customers are surveyed every two years by an independent research firm to determine how well the District is meeting customer needs and expectations.
-BART management and staff use the surveys to focus on specific service areas that are important to customers.
-The 2014 BART Customer Satisfaction Survey (.pdf) is based on 5609 questionnaires completed by BART customers while riding on randomly selected BART cars during all hours of operation on weekdays and weekends.
+An independent research firm surveys BART customers every two years to gauge customer satisfaction, and BART uses the results to focus resources on areas that most need improvement.
+The 2016 BART Customer Satisfaction Survey presentation (.pdf) is based on 5,342 questionnaires completed by BART customers while riding on randomly selected BART cars during all hours of operation on weekdays and weekends.
 Additional data, including selected crosstabs and historical attribute ratings, as well as the 2016 questionnaire, are available below.